MarkPearlCoZa/Blog_General/_posts/2021-12-30-Transparency.md

 category: General
 ---

-It is important in the enviroments that I work that we foster a culture of transparency.

-This means we should be as transparent as possible with our reasons for the decisions we make.
+It is important in the enviroments that I work that we foster a culture of transparency which means we should be as transparent as possible with our reasons for the decisions we make.

 This means sharing the rationale behind decisions.